 You’ve worked hard to get that client to sign up.
 Don’t let him (her) walk away unnecessarily.
 Use these techniques and you’ll be back to celebrating that client signing up.
 Again.

-If you want even more strategies for getting a full practice quickly, I recommend getting a copy of the Client Attraction Home Study System™.
+If you want even more strategies for getting a full practice quickly, I recommend getting a copy of the The Leveraged Business Home Study System™.
 It will show you the most important things to do to set up simple, solid marketing systems, so that you consistently fill your pipeline and continually get new clients.
 It’s all step-by-step, not a big mishmash of things.
 So, you do step one of the system, and when you’re done with that, you move on to step two, and so on.
 All the tools, scripts, templates, and examples are handed to you on a silver platter.
 Easy.
 You can get it at www.theclientattractionsystem.com.

 Want to use this article on your website or your own ezine?